 The list of wedding facts also disclosed that on the day of the wedding, the grave of the Unknown Warrior was the only stone not covered by a special carpet inside Westminster Abbey.

-The couple received 2,500 gifts from around the world
+WEDDING GIFTSThe couple received 2,500 gifts from around the world

 They included a gold and jade necklace given by King Farouk of Egypt

-A piece of crocheted, cotton lace made from yarn personally spun by Mahatma Gandhi was sent on behalf of the Indian government
+A piece of crocheted, cotton lace made from yarn personally spun by Mahatma Gandhi was sent on behalf of the Indian government Over 200,000 people visited a special exhibition of wedding presents at St James's Palace

 The day after the ceremony, the Queen followed a tradition started by her mother of having her wedding bouquet returned to the Abbey to be laid on the tombstone.